kehantan/labbook/docs/assays/mtt.rst

 **Requires**

-* :ref:`MTT working solution <mtt stock>`
+* :ref:`MTT solution <mtt stock>`
 * DMSO
 * Multichannel micropipette
 * Aluminium foil

 **Procedure**

 #.
-Take MTT solution from freezer and warm to room temperature in water bath before use.
+Take MTT solution from freezer and warm to room temperature in water bath or let it sit at bench before use.
 #.
 Add 10 uL of MTT into each well.

-    * Don't have to remove media on this step.
+    * Do not have to remove media on this step.
     * The MTT concentration we used in this lab is 5 mg/mL.
     * There are other concentrations of MTT used, find out from the literature whichever that suits your experiments.